Strong Kurtz Randomness and Binary Expansions of Reordered Computable Numbers: Regular Numbers, Immunity, and Kurtz Randomness

-\begin{corollary} For every regular real $x$ we have $\dim(x) = \mathrm{Dim}(x) = 0$. \end{corollary}
+\begin{corollary} For every regular real $x\in [0,1]$ we have $\dim(x) = \mathrm{Dim}(x) = 0$. \end{corollary}

-This shows that a regular real cannot be strongly Kurtz random.
-The question arises whether a regular real can at least by Kurtz random.
+By Theorem~\ref{theorem:Dim<1-notstronglyKurtzrandom} a regular real cannot be strongly Kurtz random.
+The question arises whether a regular real can at least be Kurtz random.
 We will see below that this is not the case either.